Dry socket is a complication that can arise after a tooth extraction. It is a painful condition that may need further intervention from the dentist.

 - prescribing antibacterial mouthwash or oral gel to use following the surgery

-At home, a person can take further steps to prevent dry socket after the surgery.
+Back at home, a person can take further steps to prevent dry socket.
 These include:

 - avoiding sports and other activities that may knock the blood clot out of place

-- drinking lots of water after the surgery and avoiding carbonated, hot, and alcoholic drinks
+- drinking lots of water and avoiding carbonated, hot, and alcoholic drinks

 - eating only soft foods the day after the surgery